quietui/quiet/docs/docs/components/search-list.md

 layout: component
 ---

 The search list requires a search box and a collection of items.
-Each item is an HTML element of your choice that must be a direct descendant of the search list.
+Each item must be an HTML element and a direct descendant of the search list.
 An optional `empty` slot can be used to show an empty state when no results are found.

 ```html {.example}
 <quiet-search-list match="fuzzy" id="search-list__overview">